Oodnadatta/fastgen-radarboxplot-python/README.md

-# Radar-Boxplot
+# Fastgen-Radar-Boxplot

-This package provides the implementation of the radar-boxplot, a chart created and developed by the author.
+This package provides the implementation of the radar-boxplot for the Fastgen study, a chart forked from the tool created and developed by [Caio Hamamura](https://github.com/caiohamamura).

+## Dependencies installation

+    poetry install

-## Installation
+## Running

-The package is available for Python 3 only and can be installed via pip.

-`python -m pip install radarboxplot`
+    poetry run ./fastgen.py

-## Usage
+## Usage (from Caio Hamamura)

 Basically the arguments are a two-dimensional array of `x` numerical attributes (either continuous and ordinal will make sense), array of `y` classes (better the class name, because it will be the title of the subplots) and the `colNames` which are the column names to label the attributes accordingly.
 They must be in the same order os the columns of the `x` array.